jwcarroll/TechnoFattieBlog/_posts/2014-03-21-five-guidelines-for-avoiding-scope-soup-in-angular.md

 The more I dug into this person's particular problem the more help I realized they needed.
 They were admittedly an Angular noob, but making a pretty decent effort by getting their hands dirty.
 A+ for effort.

-I ended up completely refactoring their code, but **I see these same kinds of problems over and over again so I decided to compile some of these guidelines into a blog post for future reference.**
+I ended up completely refactoring their code, but **[I see these same kinds of problems][3] over and over again so I decided to compile some of these guidelines into a blog post for future reference.**

 If you are impatient, here is the [original code](http://plnkr.co/edit/0aYg1TbnRFwW1WhuPKYp?p=preview),